michel1991/ocp-java-11/internationalization/README.md

 used in different formats for different countries.
 Class and variable names, along with lambda expressions, are internal to the application, so there is no need to translate them for users.

+### How long will the effects of calling Locale.setDefault() be active assuming no other calls to that method are made?
+* A. Until the end of the method.
+*  B. Until the program exits.
+*  C. Until the next reboot of the computer.
+*  D. It persists after reboot.
+*  E. None of the above.

+Calling Locale.setDefault() changes the default locale within the program.
+It does not change any settings on the computer.
+The next time you run a Java program, it will have the original default locale rather than the one you changed it to.